 - Numb the pain by holding something cold against the wound.
 (Popsicles!)

 - Keep rinsing with warm, salty water.
 Do it twice a day to help the wound heal, which will take three to four days.
-Also, learn these self-defense moves that could save your life.

 How to survive the end of civilization

 Preppers, aka survivalists who are passionate about preparing for disaster, have a secret code all their own: